maryland-gov/mitdp/content/launchpad/stage-2.md

 State of Maryland employees with access to Google Docs can access all of the worksheets for Stage 2 in [this Google document](https://docs.google.com/document/d/119gFVwRVaQBXc-2IgpCesQuEtvwiEQWLwdl-3Ko_9r8/edit?tab=t.qmufjz9f2mda).
 Individual links to each worksheet are also available in the guidance for each section.

+State of Maryland employees can also see [this example](https://drive.google.com/file/d/1YmS50BQns2lS_WtGHDy-1yPMjRXYFEDN/view?usp=drivesdk) of an accepted Launchpad to understand what we're looking for with Stage 1.

 ## Sections {.toc}
 - [Implementation Strategy](#implementation-strategy)